 4. Commit and stay accountable

 Now that you’ve outlined your SMART goals, and a plan to achieve them, it’s time to actually execute.
 In an ideal world, this would go off without a hitch.
 But realistically, life gets in the way.
-There will be times when you find yourself too tired or busy to make morning practice, or stick to your nutrition plan.
-The key is to recognize and correct this behavior.
+There will be times when you find yourself too tired or busy to make morning practice or stick to your nutrition plan.
+The key is to recognize and correct this behaviour.

 Make an active choice to commit to your plans and goals, then hold yourself accountable.
 The only way to get closer to achieving your dreams is to stick to your plan, especially on the days you’d rather do literally anything else.